Guaíra Falls: Submergence

-Earlier, as the waters began to rise, a demonstration took place, as hundreds of people gathered to participate in a guarup, an indigenous ritual in memory of the falls.
+Earlier, as the waters began to rise, a demonstration took place, as hundreds of people gathered to participate in a quarup, an indigenous ritual of remembrance for the dead, in memory of the falls.
 The inundation took only 14 days, occurring during the rainy season when the level of the Paraná River was high.
 By October 27, 1982, the reservoir was fully formed and the falls had vanished, with only part of the rock face visible during years of drought.

 The director of the company that built the dam was quoted as saying, "We're not destroying Seven Falls.
 We're just going to transfer it to Itaipu Dam, whose spillway will be a substitute for [the falls'] beauty".